 2.7 Sort GET-Parameters

-Sort parameters in URLs alphabetically, this can reduce a number of duplicate contents.
+Sort parameters in URLs alphabetically, this can reduce the number of duplicate contents.

 2.8 Ignore GET Parameters

-Define GET parameters here, that will be automatically removed from URLs found on your website.
-Useful to avoid unnecessary URL variations from Session-IDs or tracking parameters.
+Define GET parameters that will be automatically removed from URLs found on your website.
+Useful to avoid unnecessary URL variations from session-IDs or tracking parameters.
 Downside: Issues like duplicate content might not be discovered.

 3. Ignore / Include URLs